ffddorf/docker-jitsi-meet/README.md

 ### Kubernetes

 If you plan to install the jitsi-meet stack on a Kubernetes cluster you can find tools and tutorials in the project [Jitsi on Kubernetes](https://github.com/jitsi-contrib/jitsi-kubernetes).

+The deployment files can be found in [examples/kubernetes](https://github.com/ffddorf/docker-jitsi-meet/tree/master/examples/kubernetes)

 ## TODO